wrandtkeflvc/fl_islandora_forms/README.txt

 ---Collection Form FL-Islandora---
 Enabled for the Collection Content Model on Florida Islandora sites.
 It contains only a few fields (Title, Description, Note, and Language).

----DC-Tagged MODS---
+---Full Mods_Newspaper---
+Full MODS customized for newspaper entry.
+This was deployed across Florida Islandora sites in early November 2015, and is associated only with the Newspaper Issue Content Model.

+---/drafts/DC-Tagged MODS.xml---
 Dublin Core labeled fields mapped to MODS.
 This is not deployed on Florida Islandora sites at this time.

----Full Mods_Newspaper---
-Full MODS customized for newspaper entry.
-This not deployed across Florida Islandora sties at this time.

 Background information on how Florida Islandora is using Islandora Forms: